 Always be prepared to haggle.
 The first price that you are offered for anything in Azerbaijan is always an inflated one that you are expected to negotiate.
 90 manats for the round trip is pretty reasonable.

-Consequently, many Baku cabbies will not be willing to get their cars muddy.
-Not to mention, they probably don’t know where the mud volcanoes are since they are not local.
+Many Baku cabbies will not be willing to get their cars muddy.
+Not to mention, they probably don’t know exactly where the mud volcanoes are since they are not local.

 Don’t be alarmed if you have to change drivers briefly.
 It takes less than five minutes to get to the mud volcanoes, and the trip should only cost you 10 manat or so.

-Additional Information for taking a cab to the mud volcanoes
+Additional info for taking a cab to the mud volcanoes

 Keep in mind that Gobustan/Qobustan is pronounced as Gobustan (Go-bus-tan).
 Make the “G” sound heard otherwise cabbies and bus drivers might not know what you are talking about.